 I Have Been Injured by a Defective Product, What Do I Do?

-Third, you should keep any packaging, manuals, operating instructions or other items that accompanied the item when you purchased it.
+Third, you should keep any receipts, packaging, manuals, operating instructions or other items that accompanied the item when you purchased it.

 Finally, do not wait to pursue your legal rights.
 The law only allows a limited time to pursue a product liability action.
 Generally, you have one year from the date of injury to file your claim but certain exceptions and rules can shorten or lengthen this time.
+For instance, product liability cases are subject to a statute of limitations and a statute of repose.
+Both are deadlines that if missed can result in your case being dismissed.

-More Product Liability Information- Defective Products (or “Product Liability”)
+- Defective Products (or “Product Liability”)

 - If I Am Hurt By A Defective Product, Who Is Responsible?